Subgradient Regularized Multivariate Convex Regression at Scale: Introduction

-where, $\mathcal{F}$ is the set of all real-valued convex functions in $\mathbb{R}^d$, $\varphi(\bm{x}_i)$ is the value of the function $\varphi$ at point $\M{x}_{i}$.
-Criterion~\eqref{convex-infinite-dim-est} seeks to find a convex function $\varphi(\B{x})$, with the best data-fidelity in terms of the squared error loss on the observed samples $(y_{i},\M{x}_{i}), i \in [n]$.
-Different from common nonparametric function estimation methods under smoothness constraints~\cite{wahba1990spline,GS94}, Problem~\eqref{convex-infinite-dim-est} is an instance of shape constrained nonparametric regression~\cite{robertson1988order}---a subfield of nonparametric statistics where learning is carried out under qualitative shape constraints on the underlying function.
-This topic has received significant attention over the recent years---see for example, the special issue in Statistical Science~\cite{samworth2018special} for a nice overview.
+In the special case where $\varphi(\bm{x})=\M{x}^T\B\beta$ is a linear function, with unknown regression coefficients $\B\beta$, criterion~\eqref{convex-infinite-dim-est} leads to the well-known least squares problem.
+Problem~\eqref{convex-infinite-dim-est} is an instance of shape constrained nonparametric regression~\cite{robertson1988order}---here we learn the underlying function $\varphi$ under a qualitative shape constraint such as convexity.
+The topic of function estimation under shape constraints has received significant attention in recent years---see for example, the special issue in {\it Statistical Science}~\cite{samworth2018special} for a nice overview.}

 Convex regression is widely used in economics, operations research, statistical learning and engineering applications.
 In economics applications, for example, convexity/concavity arise in modeling utility and production functions, consumer preferences~\cite{varian1982nonparametric,johnson2018shape}, among others.
 In some stochastic optimization problems, value functions are taken to be convex~\cite{shapiro2009lectures}.
 See also the works of~\cite{hannah2013multivariate,wang2013estimating,balazs2016convex} for other important applications of convex regression.